Network Verticalization – Redefining Digital Economy | HCLTech

 To meet those demands and bridge the gap between the physical and digital worlds, retailers have deployed intelligent retail solutions.
 These leverage a combination of latest WiFi 6 standards, video surveillance through IP cameras, and one-stop broadband connectivity.
 Using wireless access points and private 5G connectivity, they can now offer a personalized shopping experience at any corner of the store.

-On the other hand, businesses with a large global presence can now manage all their stores with a centralized management console, all thanks to SD-WAN technology.
+On the other hand, businesses with a large global presence can now manage all their stores with a centralized management console, all thanks to technology.

 E-commerce giants and online retailers also utilize location analytics solutions, which analyze the users latched to their private network and in-store buying patterns to predict consumer behavior.